 You will also learn how to efficiently edit your images, and how to improve them in Photoshop.
 The camp also covers what magazine editors look for in submissions, and how to improve your chances of getting published.

 What to Expect

 Days are spent in the field shooting some of the sport’s top trail runners.
-On the fantastic trails around Aspen, Colorado, our crew of athletes will run while you shoot and receive instruction.
+On fantastic trails, our crew of athletes will run while you shoot and receive instruction.
 In the evenings you’ll return to the hotel for dinner, photo processing and a critique of your day’s work by the instructors.
 The goal is to improve your photography each day and have you go home with professional-level photos.